meircif/lumi-lang/docs/type-system.rst

 These can be combined to build more complex typing styles:

+3. :ref:`type-system-extend`
-3. :ref:`type-system-bind`
+4. :ref:`type-system-bind`
-4. :ref:`type-system-parameterized`
+5. :ref:`type-system-parameterized`
-5. :ref:`type-system-embed`
+6. :ref:`type-system-embed`
-6. :ref:`type-system-automatic`
+7. :ref:`type-system-automatic`

 .. _type-system-static:

 Static Structures
 -----------------
+Typing style for the :ref:`static structure syntax <syntax-static>`.

 This is the most basic, simple and efficient typing style.
 A static structures (or "structure" in short) is simply a record that groups together multiple variables of any kind under one type.

-It's implemented in C as a simple C structure, and have similar behavior.
+Structures may contain methods.
+Methods are functions with an implicit first parameter named ``self`` that is a reference to an instance of the type.

 It is possible to declare constants and global variables inside a structure.
 They are not part of the structure record, but are like normal constants and global variables that are named under the type name-space.

-Structures may contain methods.
-Methods are functions with an implicit first parameter named ``self`` that is a reference to an instance of the type.

-Structures can extend other structures.
-An extending structure contains all members from all base structures, plus its own members.
-An extending structure can override methods of a base structure, other members may not be overridden.

-Structures are **static** - therefore their method dispatch is static.
-This means that in case of calling a method with multiple implementations - the method matching the static type of the instance is called.
-Calling a method with an explicit type always calls that explicit types method.

 .. _type-system-dynamic:

 Dynamic Interfaces
 ------------------
+Typing style for the :ref:`dynamic interface syntax <syntax-dynamic>`.

 Dynamic interfaces are the basics of dynamic dispatch in Lumi.
 A dynamic interface (or "dynamic" in short) groups together multiple dynamic members that will be implemented differently for multiple objectives.
 Dynamics can be